SohoHouse/nexudus-spaces-default-theme/readme.md

 # Soho Works Nexudus Theme

+> Soho Works' Membership portal

+## About

+Nexudus is a 3rd party solution for running a cooworking space.
+Visit [spaces.nexudus.com](http://spaces.nexudus.com) to get started (ask a human for an account).

+1. Visit _System > Web Templates_ to view the list of templates.
+2. Sync Dropbox by opening Dropbox > Connect Dropbox
+3. The template files will be added to your local dropbox under _Apps > Nexudus Spaces > Nexudus Spaces > {Site Name}_

+## Prerequisites

-This repo uses Gulp to run tasks to make things easier.
+This repo uses [Gulp](http://gulpjs.com) to run tasks to make things easier.

+- _NPM_ - Install NPM
+- _Gulp_ - Install globally by `npm install gulp -g`

 ## Setup